RyanWhitell/microservices/README.md

-# microservices
+# Microservices
-microservices of varying degrees of complexity
+Microservices of varying degrees of complexity

+## Microservice Simple
+A simple Flask API that returns a JSON response.
+Deployed using Docker.